bassem-elsodany/mcp_excel_server/mcp_article.md

 ### 🎨 **The Vision Behind My Solution**

-I asked myself: *"What if AI could work with Excel files as naturally as a human expert?"* The answer was to build an MCP server that doesn't just read Excel files—it **understands** them, **manipulates** them, and **creates** them with the precision of a seasoned data analyst.
+I asked myself: *"What if AI could work with Excel files as naturally as a human expert?"* The answer was to build an MCP server that doesn't just read Excel files, it **understands** them, **manipulates** them, and **creates** them with the precision of a seasoned data analyst.

 ### 🚀 **What Makes My Excel MCP Server Special**